-It was the words “our women were more concerned with survival, than women’s movements”, that triggered a massive connection between the words of Dr. Walker, and the words of Author Bell Hooks.
-In Feminism is for Everybody, Hooks specifically says, “The worldview of black women has been shaped, in part, by a lack of societal privilege (hooks, 2000).
+It was the words, “our women were more concerned with survival, than women’s movements,” that triggered a massive connection between the words of Dr. Walker, and the words of Author bell hooks.
+In Feminism is for Everybody, hooks specifically says, “The worldview of black women has been shaped, in part, by a lack of societal privilege (hooks, 2000).
 Black women have possessed a unique place in society, positioned lower in terms of professional hierarchy and social status (hooks, 2000).
-Because black women did not have the same circumstances, or privileges as white women, it is likely they felt less inclined to take part in women’s movements at the time period that Dr. Walker grew up in.
-Although the women in Dr. Walker’s life played Matriarchal roles in society which ultimately reinforces hegemony by regarding black woman in accordance to the patriarchal hierarchy of black manhood.
-One can argue that these Matriarchal roles were the most important roles they had because they did not have access to societal privilege, or access to opportunities for positions in the traditional workforce.
+Because black women did not have the same circumstances or privileges as white women, it is likely they felt less inclined to take part in women’s movements at the time period that Dr. Walker grew up in.
+The women in Dr. Walker’s life played matriarchal roles in society which ultimately reinforces hegemony by regarding black woman in accordance to the patriarchal hierarchy of black manhood.
+One can argue that these matriarchal roles were the most important roles they had because they did not have access to societal privilege, or access to opportunities for positions in the traditional workforce.
 Black women already had the weight of the world coming onto them, so it was important for their families to stay tight, and to make sure their men were taken care of.
 Especially since black men were already ostracized and criminalized in society.
 Black women did not have the privilege to focus on anything else but making sure they survived in a world that did nothing but try to oppress them and take from them.
 Thus, ultimately shaping their worldview and core values to become more adjacent and aligned with what their man wanted since the man of the house usually did have the opportunity to work and provide for the family.

 AWARENESS OF PATRIARCHY